lancenacabuan/shared/README.md

 - Dran Dagger (Weight: 34.7g) [50, 25, 25, 0, 0] - Rushes at the opponent with it's 6 attack blades.
 - Hells Chain (Weight: 33.2g) [35, 40, 20, 0, 0] - An upper and lower blade allows it to handle opponents of all heights.
 - Phoenix Wing (Weight: 37.9g) [65, 30, 20, 0, 0] - Strongly repels the opponent with three heavy blades.
+- Wyvern Gale (Weight: 32.0g) [10, 40, 50, 0, 0] - The four streamlined blades reduce air resistance and are excellent at continuing to rotate.
 - Unicorn Sting (Weight: 33.2g) [35, 35, 40, 0, 0] - The left and right blades are designed with greatly different shapes, and have a structure that combines attack and defense.
 - Dran Buster (Weight: 36.6g) [70, 20, 10, 0, 0] - It has a large protruding attack blade that is specially designed to knock away the opponent with a single blow.
 - Hells Hammer (Weight: 33.2g) [50, 25, 25, 0, 0] - A thick smash blade designed specifically for slamming opponents into the stadium.